sndrtj/droombot/README.md

 ## How to run

-:zap: Note: this step is necessary if using a Container (see below)
+:zap: Note: this step is not necessary if using a Container (see below)

 Configure your environment (see configuration options below), and make sure a redis instance is running on your network (we recommend using a container).